cbrown5/msc-review-rates/README.md

 **Parameter Explanations:**
 - `M_sets`, `M_vessels`, `M_trips`: Matrices indicating monitoring status for each set under different strategies (1 = monitored, 0 = not monitored)
 - `p_monitor`: Base proportion of sets to be monitored (e.g., 0.3 for 30% coverage)
+- `p_sets_select`: Proportion of sets to select within each monitored vessel or trip (e.g., 0.2 to select 20% of sets within monitored units)
 - `phi_sets`, `phi_vessels`, `phi_trips`: Logit-transformed probabilities of monitoring for each strategy
 - `bias_v`: Bias factor for vessel-based selection (when > 0, vessels with lower catch rates are more likely selected)
 - `bias_factor`: Bias factor for trip-based selection (when > 0, trips with lower catch rates are more likely selected)